Ohhhhhhhh the Philippines, the Philippines.

 It’s safe to this chirpy blonde was not welcomed with open arms.
 I ended up quickly winning 200o pesos on a slot machine, pounding my scotch and making a run for it! 😉

 For my final stop in Manila, I headed to the Insider Sports Bar in Makati to experience a bit of chill nightlife.
-I spent the evening hanging out Santa’s little helpers, chatting to locals and getting way to friendly with my good old pal, tequila.
+I spent the evening hanging out Santa’s little helpers, chatting to locals and getting way too friendly with my good old pal, tequila.

 I met so many lovely people that night it made me wish I had more time in this crazy city.
 Manila was far from as “scary” as people tried to make it out to be.
-It was a bit chaotic but it had a lot of character, and that my friends is what makes it so captivating.
+It was a bit chaotic but it had a lot of character, and that my friends are what makes it so captivating.